bmnepali/angular-nepali-datepicker/README.md

-# FormAppDemo
+# Angular Nepali Date Picker

-This is the angular datepicker custom built for nepali date picking functionality.
+This is the angular 5 nepali date picker project, custom built for nepali date picking functionality.

 ## Usage:

-Use the datepicker component as followiigin your desired component.
+Use the datepicker component as following in your desired angular component.

 ```html
 <!-- <app-datepicker></app-datepicker> Component -->